 10. Bleak possibility of finding your true love

-The friendship with your ex may cloud your judgment about other potential partners, and you may find yourself caught in a vicious circle of going on dates but never making headway in a new relationship.
-That’s because you’re ex’s presence in your life will interfere with your ability to move on in true earnest.
+Not to be friends with your ex is a smart thing to do.
+And here’s why.
+The friendship with your ex may cloud your judgment about other potential partners, and you may find yourself caught in a vicious circle of going on dates, but never making headway in a new relationship.
+That’s because your ex’s presence in your life will interfere with your ability to move on in true earnest.

 If you’re texting them while on a date or coming back and discussing every detail of the date with them to seek their approval, you’re stuck in an unhealthy place you need to break free from.

 11. The friendship will not reduce the pain of the breakup

 A lot of times people go from being romantic partners to friends because they’re unable to cope with the sense of loss.
 However, if you’re becoming friends with an ex just to blunt the pain of heartbreak, you’re doing it all wrong.

 Breakups are never easy.
 You have to go through the grind of that heart-wrenching, stabbing pain that keeps you up at night and makes you cry your eyes out.
 You have to brace yourself for a hurricane of overwhelming emotions that you must survive on your own.
 If you need a shoulder to cry on, turn to your existing friends instead of adding your ex to the list.